squaresausage/Open-Source-PC110/Docs/README.md

-# Rebuilding the IBM PC110
+# A Tribute to the IBM PC110

-A Deep Dive into Silicon, Sandpaper, and Secrets Reverse engineering a 90s subnotebook with undocumented BGA chips, custom gate arrays, and masked ROM microcontrollers**
+## A Deep Dive into Silicon, Sandpaper, and Secrets

+**Reverse engineering the beloved IBM PC110, a 90s subnotebook with custom repackaged BGA chips, custom gate arrays, and masked ROM microcontrollers.**

+---

-## 📦 Introduction: A Forgotten Palm-Sized Powerhouse
+## Introduction: A Forgotten Palm-Sized Powerhouse

-The **IBM PC110**, released exclusively in **Japan in 1995**, was one of the smallest fully functional x86 systems ever made — a palmtop computer that crammed a 486 processor, VGA graphics, PCMCIA, PS/2 peripherals, and full ISA-style architecture into something smaller than a paperback.
+The **IBM PC110**, released exclusively in **Japan in 1995**, was one of the smallest fully functional x86 systems ever made by IBM—a palmtop computer that crammed a 486SX CPU, CHIPS 65535 VGA chip, two PCMCIA slots, CF card, PS/2 peripherals, and full ISA-style architecture into something smaller than a paperback.

 Despite rumors of an **English-language or U.S. release**, no such version ever reached the market.
-The project was reportedly in development but was quietly shelved — making the PC110 not only unique, but **regionally rare and historically mysterious**.
+The project was reportedly in development but was quietly shelved, making the IBM PC110 not only unique, but **regionally rare and historically mysterious**.

-What fascinated me wasn’t just the size — it was the story under the keyboard.
-Hidden silicon.
-BGA packages with no public documentation.
-ASICs IBM never admitted existed.
+What fascinated me wasn’t just the size—it was the story under the keyboard: repackaged BGA packages and chips with no public documentation, the usage of camcorder batteries instead of a proprietary battery, and a CF card slot.

 So I decided to **reverse engineer the entire machine**.
 That journey involved **sandpaper**, **ROM dumps**, **laser decapping**, **high-resolution die photos**, and the help of some brilliant hardware hackers.
 What I found includes rare chipsets, custom logic arrays, and design decisions that were both *visionary* and *tragically destructive*.

 ---

-## ⚙️ A Design Ahead of Its Time — and One Fatal Flaw
+## A Design Ahead of Its Time and One Fatal Flaw

 The PC110 had forward-thinking design features, including:

 - A **standard camcorder battery** (still sold on Amazon today)
 - A **CompactFlash card slot**, used as its primary storage drive

-These were remarkable decisions in 1995 — long before CF replaced spinning disks in industrial systems.
+These were remarkable decisions in 1995, long before CF replaced spinning disks in industrial systems.

 But the system had a fatal flaw:
-A small **NiMH-based bridge battery**, soldered internally, designed to maintain power between full battery swaps.
+A small **NiMH-based bridge battery**, placed internally, designed to maintain power between main battery swaps.

 Over time, that battery becomes a **ticking time bomb**.
 As it fails, it **leaks potassium hydroxide (KOH)**, a highly corrosive chemical that **destroys PCB traces**, **eats through components**, and **wrecks solder joints**.